-Lymphoma Canada and The Club at Bond Head are committed to the health and safety of the Par for the Cure golfers.
+Lymphoma Canada and The Country Club are committed to the health and safety of the Par for the Cure golfers.
 In addition to carefully following government regulations, here is what we are doing to ensure everyone’s safety at our upcoming event.

-- Masks and hand sanitizer will be available to everyone at the welcome table, located at the Clubhouse Entrance.
+- Masks and hand sanitizer will be available to everyone at the welcome table near the entrance.

 - Par for the Cure will have pre-scheduled, foursome by foursome, designated tee-off times rather than a shot-gun start.
 This will help ensure that proper social distancing practices are followed.